Hxucaa/leancloud-server/README.md

 **CONS:**

 - Manually craft JSON data can be tedious very soon.
 - The local server is a mock server.
-Hence there's no guaruntee it functions exactly the same as production environment.
+Hence there's no guarantee it functions exactly the same as production environment.

-Tests can be written against cloud hooks and functions individually on the local moc server.
-Conceptually the tests behave similarly to the [debug page](http://localhost:3001).
+Tests can be written against cloud hooks and functions individually on the local mock server.
+Conceptually the tests behave similarly to the http://localhost:3001.
 You'd craft JSON request in code and send it to local mock server.
 Take a look at the code in `test/ingegration`. [superagent](https://github.com/visionmedia/superagent) is used to handle raw JSON network request.

-**NOTE:** Make sure you enter `nvm use` to switch to the correct Node.js version.

 - To run integration test: `gulp test:int`.
 - To run integration test on file change: `gulp test:w`.

 ## System level debug and test

 Now the above method is only good for testing hooks and functions in isolation.
-However, it does not guaruntee that they'd work correctly together in production.
-For example, a request coming in to update a User record will always trigger `beforeUpdate` and `afterUpdate`.
-And if code in `beforeUpdate` also saves data in another table, it will trigger another set of hooks.
+However, it does not guarantee that they'd work correctly together in production.
+For example, a request to update a User record will always trigger `beforeUpdate` and `afterUpdate`, and if code in `beforeUpdate` also saves data in another table, it will trigger another set of hooks.
 In addition, the table schema also comes into effect.

 There's a similar, above mentioned, debug page for system level debug.
 Click on "帮助" on the top menu bar.
 In the dropdown menu click on "在线API测试工具".
-This is very similar to the local debug page. **NOTE** you have publish server code to production environment in order to use this tool.
-To do that first deploy to test environment , `npm run deploy:avos`, then publish to production, `npm run publish:avos`.
+This is very similar to the local debug page. **NOTE** you have publish server code to production environment in order to use this tool - `npm run deploy:avos`, then publish to production, `npm run publish:avos`.

-In system tests we utilize `avoscloud-sdk` to test againt the entire system.
-In essence we are basically simulating how clients would interact with server.
+In system tests we utilize `avoscloud-sdk` to test against the entire system.
+In essence we are basically simulating how clients would interact with the server.
 Take a look at the code in `test/system` for examples.

 **PROS:**

-- High level of confidence in correctness.
-Basically running tests against production environment.
+- High level of confidence in correctness - basically running tests against production environment.

 **CONS:**

-- Have to deploy before running tests.
-Have to do it every time there's changes in server code.
+- Have to deploy before running tests and do it every time there's changes in server code.
 - Takes about 1 minute to deploy.
 - To use the online debug page, have to publish code.
-- Tests take longer to run due to network travel time.
+- Tests might take longer to run depending on network conditions.
-- Harder to write tests as a lot of factors, such as database schema, ACL, CLP, etc, come into play.
+- Harder to write tests as a lot of factors, such as database schema, ACL, CLP, etc.

-Of course you have to deploy the server code to LeanCloud before running system test.
 The system tests environment has been configured to hit test environment only, so you don't have to publish to production environment each time.

 - To deploy: `npm run deploy:avos`.
 - To run system test: `gulp test:sys`.
 - To run system test on file change: `gulp test:w`.

 The above two methods compliment each other.
-Debug and testing cloud hooks and function individually allows developers to iterate faster, and it ensures correctness on a unit level.
+Debugging and testing cloud hooks and functions individually allows developers to iterate faster, and it ensures correctness on a unit level.
 However, individually working components do not guarantee that they work correctly together.
 That is why a system level test is also important.
 The downside however is that system test is usually slow to run.